 - Whether one spouse will be entitled to spousal support (alimony)

-- Any specific buy-sell agreements for shared property or businesses
+- Are any specific buy-sell agreements for shared property or businesses

 Some prenups also have “infidelity clauses,” or stipulations that negate the prenup.
 For example, if one spouse is unfaithful, they forfeit their right to specific assets.

-While division of parenting time for children and child support are not part of a Texas prenup, custody of pets can be included in the agreement.
-Texas law regards pets as property, and as such, their ownership can be assigned in the agreement.
+While a division of parenting time for children and child support are not part of a Texas prenup, custody of pets can be included in the agreement.
+Texas law regards pets as property, so their ownership can be assigned in the agreement.

 Creating a Prenuptial Agreement in Texas

-A prenuptial agreement is a binding contract, so drafting one should be taken with as much seriousness as drafting any other business contract.
-Texas law dictates that a prenuptial agreement is enforceable if it is in writing, signed by both parties, and created in contemplation of an upcoming marriage.
+Never underestimate the importance of meticulously crafting a prenuptial agreement, considering its binding nature similar to a business contract.
+Texas law dictates that a prenuptial agreement is enforceable in writing, signed by both parties and created in contemplation of an upcoming marriage.
 Because this is a legally binding contract, it’s in your best interests to have an experienced family law attorney draft a prenup for you or review any prenup your partner wishes you to sign.

 An attorney can determine whether the agreement is in your best interests or create one that protects your separate property from your spouse-to-be.

 One partner’s attorney typically drafts the Texas prenup, and then a lawyer representing the other spouse reviews it.
-If one partner has significantly more assets than the other, then a prenuptial agreement to protect the separate property makes sense.
+A prenuptial agreement to protect the separate property makes sense if one partner has significantly more assets than the other.
 A prenup can be a sensible precaution if one partner has substantial debt while the other is debt-free.
 The prenup can ensure that only the debtor partner is responsible for settling their debt in the event of a divorce.

 Enforcing Prenuptial Agreements in Texas